hackforla/peopledepot/docs/CONTRIBUTING.md

 This step is optional if this is your first time fixing an issue and you want to try fixing an issue without this step.

-In the `hfla-site` Slack channel, send an introductory message with your GitHub handle/username asking to be added to the Hack for LA peopledepot GitHub repository, have access to the Google Docs Drive, and Figma.
+In the `people-depot` Slack channel, send an introductory message with your GitHub handle/username asking to be added to the PeopleDepot GitHub repository, and google email to be added to the Google Docs Drive.

 **NOTE:** Once you have accepted the GitHub invite (comes via email or in your GitHub notifications), **please do the following**: